-The quality assurance plan is under the direct supervision of the Chief of Safety and Learning Environment.
-Implementation of the Project is delegated to and monitored by the Assistant Director of the Single School Culture for Academics Project.
+The Quality Assurance Program Plan is under the direct supervision of the Chief of Safety and Learning Environment.
+Implementation of the Plan is delegated to and monitored by the Assistant Director of the Single School Culture for Academics.

 Components of the Quality Assurance Plan